Red Flags To Look Out For When Hiring A Home Contractor

 Red Flag No. 5: Cash-Only Payments

 A contractor insisting on being paid in cash is likely up to no good.
-There are several reasons why he or she would want to keep your transaction off the books.
+He or she would want to keep your transaction off the books for several reasons.
 None of them benefit you.
 A reputable business will be happy to process your payments in check form, via credit card, or through money orders.

 Red Flag No. 6: Asking Upfront for Too Much Money